m0hammadr3za/youtube-video-downloader/README.md

     - `best-v`: Automatically selects the best video and audio quality for each link.
     - `1080p`: Automatically selects 1080p video and best audio quality for each link.
 If there is no 1080p quality, selects the best video and audio quality.
     - `1440p`: Automatically selects 1440p video and best audio quality for each link.
 If there is no 1440p quality, selects the best video and audio quality.
+    - `2160p`: Automatically selects 2160p video and best audio quality for each link.
+If there is no 2160p quality, selects the best video and audio quality.
     - `best-a`: Automatically selects the best audio quality.
     - `thumbnail`: Automatically downloads the thumbnail of the video.
     - Press Enter without inputting a flag to choose download options manually for each link.